Luscieu/obsidian/Fall 2025/Sociology1025/Culture.md

 	- gives meaning for everything that can be sensed Cultural lag: occurs when peoples value's change more slowly that their technologies do
 - example lack of rights regarding source materials of generative A.I.
-	- we couldn't develop values that prevented face, voice, body, or art from being replicated by A.I. as it developed too quickly as was far too useful
+	- we couldn't develop values that prevented face, voice, body, or art from being replicated by A.I. as it developed too quickly as was far too useful. we had copyright laws in place

 Society: a collective of interacting people share a culture and, usually, a territory